 Name Value When defined APCS_ROPI 1 Set when you specify the -fropi option.
 APCS_RWPI 1 Set when you specify the -frwpi option.
-ARM_64BIT_STATE 1 Set for 64-bit targets only.
+ARM_64BIT_STATE 1 Set for targets in AArch64 state only.
 Set to 1 if code is for 64-bit state.
-ARM_ALIGN_MAX_STACK_PWR 4 Set for 64-bit targets only.
+ARM_ALIGN_MAX_STACK_PWR 4 Set for targets in AArch64 state only.
 The log of the maximum alignment of the stack object.
 ARM_ARCH ver Specifies the version of the target architecture, for example 8.
-ARM_ARCH_EXT_IDIV 1 Set for 32-bit targets only.
+ARM_ARCH_EXT_IDIV 1 Set for targets in AArch32 state only.
 Set to 1 if hardware divide instructions are available.
-ARM_ARCH_ISA_A64 1 Set for 64-bit targets only.
+ARM_ARCH_ISA_A64 1 Set for targets in AArch64 state only.
 Set to 1 if the target supports the A64 instruction set.
 ARM_ARCH_PROFILE ver Specifies the profile of the target architecture, for example 'A'.
 ARM_BIG_ENDIAN - Set if compiling for a big-endian target.
 ARM_FEATURE_CLZ 1 Set to 1 if the CLZ (count leading zeroes) instruction is supported in hardware.

-Name Value When defined ARM_FEATURE_CMSE num Indicates the availability of the ARMv8-M Security Extensions related extensions: The ARMv8-M TT instruction is not available.
+Name Value When defined ARM_FEATURE_CMSE num Indicates the availability of the Armv8-M Security Extension related extensions: The Armv8-M TT instruction is not available.
 The TT instruction is available.
-It is not part of ARMv8-M Security Extensions, but is closely related.
-The ARMv8-M Security Extensions for secure executable files is available.
+It is not part of Armv8-M Security Extension, but is closely related.
+The Armv8-M Security Extension for secure executable files is available.
 This implies that the TT instruction is available.
-See 6.5 TT instruction intrinsics on page 6-196 for more information.
+See 6.5 TT instruction intrinsics on page 6-193 for more information.
 ARM_FEATURE_CRC32 1 Set to 1 if the target has CRC extension.
 ARM_FEATURE_CRYPTO 1 Set to 1 if the target has cryptographic extension.
 ARM_FEATURE_DIRECTED_ROUNDING 1 Set to 1 if the directed rounding and conversion vector instructions are supported.
 Only available whenARM_ARCH >= 8.
-ARM_FEATURE_DSP 1 Set for 32-bit targets only.
+ARM_FEATURE_DSP 1 Set for targets in AArch32 state only.
 Set to 1 if DSP instructions are supported.
 This feature also implies support for the Q flag.
 Note This macro is deprecated in ACLE 2.0 for A-profile.
 It is fully supported for M and R-profiles.
 ARM_FEATURE_IDIV 1 Set to 1 if the target supports 32-bit signed and unsigned integer division in all available instruction sets.
 ARM_FEATURE_FMA 1 Set to 1 if the target supports fused floating-point multiply-accumulate.
 ARM_FEATURE_NUMERIC_MAXMIN 1 Set to 1 if the target supports floating-point maximum and minimum instructions.
 Only available whenARM_ARCH >= 8.
-ARM_FEATURE_QBIT 1 Set for 32-bit targets only.
+ARM_FEATURE_QBIT 1 Set for targets in AArch32 state only.
 Set to 1 if the Q (saturation) flag exists.
 Note This macro is deprecated in ACLE 2.0 for A-profile.
-ARM_FEATURE_SAT 1 Set for 32-bit targets only.
+ARM_FEATURE_SAT 1 Set for targets in AArch32 state only.
 Set to 1 if the SSAT and USAT instructions are supported.
 This feature also implies support for the Q flag.
 Note This macro is deprecated in ACLE 2.0 for A-profile.